pasientskyhosting/nginx-static/README.md

 ```

 ## Special Git Features
-You'll need some extra ENV vars to enable this feature.
-These are ```GIT_EMAIL``` and ```GIT_NAME```.
-This allows git to be set up correctly and allow the following commands to work.
+Specify the ```GIT_EMAIL``` and ```GIT_NAME``` variables for this to work.
+They are used to set up git correctly and allow the following commands to work.

 ### Push code to Git
-To push code changes made within the container back to git simply run:
+To push code changes made within the container back to git run:
 ```
 sudo docker exec -t -i <CONTAINER_NAME> /usr/bin/push
 ```

 ### Pull code from Git (Refresh)
-In order to refresh the code in a container and pull newer code form git simply run:
+In order to refresh the code in a container and pull newer code from git run:
 ```
 sudo docker exec -t -i <CONTAINER_NAME> /usr/bin/pull
 ```

 ### Using environment variables

-To set the variables simply pass them in as environmental variables on the docker command line.
+To set the variables pass them in as environment variables on the docker command line.

 Example:
 ```